aouriri/careful-fairness/README.md

 The intent is for this website to be used as a supplement to teaching and understanding the research data lifecycle.
 It can be used formally or informally as a resource to critically engage with data in a way that can "actively protect, nurture, and respect the environments and communities embedded within datasets" [(Çay, Rodighiero & Zhang, 2025)][1].

+The sessions included on the website are also available as a PDF. **add PDF file**

+All links open in the same window.
+Non-article and non-website links are labeled.

 [1]: https://nightingaledvs.com/visualizing-as-a-form-of-collective-care/ "Visualizing as a Form of Collective Care"